 Once a 2-D composite begins to develop small transverse matrix cracks, any additional impact will cause them to extend to neighboring plies with different fiber orientations, thus beginning the delamination process.
 The initial matrix crack that starts this process is called the critical matrix crack.
 Once this crack has developed, delamination will continue to spread and damage the other composition joints over time.

-The higher damage resistance and greater fracture toughness of 3-D compositions can reduce the prevalence of – or even entirely eliminate – many of these issues.
+The higher damage resistance and greater fracture toughness of 3-D woven composites can reduce the prevalence of – or even entirely eliminate – many of these issues.
 The interlocking 3-D-woven reinforcement gives composite materials stronger out-of-plane properties to protect from warping and delamination.

-In comparison to 2-D compositions, AM tooling focuses more on performance, form, and fit.
-3-D braids limit damage by maintaining greater retention of tensile strength and higher compression strength after impact.
-The 3-D fiber reinforced polymer composites offer enhanced performance over 2-D alternatives, and the ability to rapidly produce materials using 3-D printing compresses lead times and reduces overall labor and tooling costs.
+In comparison to 2-D compositions, 3-D woven composites offer enhanced performance over 2-D alternatives, and the ability to rapidly produce materials using 3-D weaving compresses lead times and reduces overall labor and tooling costs.

 Bally Ribbon Mills (BRM) creates these intricate composites using a 3-D continuous weaving technique.
-With our experience developing quasi-isotropic technology for the US Air Force Research Lab and recently completing a 3-D woven materials contract for NASA’s space flight applications, we are a trusted supplier on the cutting edge of AM tooling.
+With our experience developing quasi-isotropic technology for the US Air Force Research Lab and recently completing a 3-D woven materials contract for NASA’s space flight applications, we are a trusted supplier on the cutting edge of high performance structural composite parts.